 In addition, hiring an immigration attorney or consulting with a legal advisor who is familiar with U.S. immigration laws can be highly beneficial.
 These professionals can guide the visa application process, advise on the best visa type for your specific situation, and assist with any potential issues or challenges.

 Understanding and adhering to U.S. immigration laws is essential for a non-resident looking to own an LLC in the United States.
 By being aware of the different visa options and seeking professional advice when necessary, you can make informed decisions that align with your business goals and legal obligations.
-For more information on the process of forming an LLC as a non-resident, refer to our step-by-step guide.
+For more information on forming an LLC as a non-resident, refer to our step-by-step guide.

 Additional Considerations for Non-Resident LLC Owners

 Apart from understanding the basic requirements of setting up an LLC in the U.S. and the unique tax implications, non-resident LLC owners should also be aware of other considerations.
-These involve hiring employees in the U.S., potential limitations they may encounter, and the importance of seeking legal and tax consultation.
+These involve hiring employees in the U.S., identifying potential limitations they may encounter, and determining the importance of seeking legal and tax consultation.

 Hiring Employees in the U.S.